 The University of St. Thomas is enriched by the presence of Catholic 'living communities.'
 Three on-campus Women's Houses and one off-campus Men's house offer an example of a faith-filled communal living experience.

-The student communities are expected to create a pattern of life together, centered upon the Catholic faith, which includes liturgical life, community dinners, household meetings, and personal prayer.
+These student communities are expected to create a pattern of life together, centered upon the Catholic faith, which includes liturgical life, community dinners, household meetings, and personal prayer.

 Residents of the Men's House are required to enroll in the Fraternity of St. Michael, a brotherhood of lay men aspiring to the same ideals of charity, fraternity, study, and prayer.

-And don't forget about the other option for Catholic community living at St. Thomas; on the Catholic Men's and Women's Floors, students living within the residence halls (mostly freshman and sophomores) have staked out a distinctly Catholic life within the college dormitories.
-Catholic floors for the 2011-2012 academic year are Dowling 6-North (women) and Ireland 2 (men).
+In addition, the other option for Catholic community living at St. Thomas are the Catholic Men's and Women's Floors.
+Students (mostly freshman and sophomores) model a distinctly Catholic life within the college dormitories.
+More Information: Residence Life - Student Housing Options